neo4j/graphql/docs/rfcs/rfc-028-unwind-create-auth.md

 ## Problem

-Currently, the `unwind-create` does not supports the auth capability, this RFC wants to extends the RFC-024 to fully support the auth mechanism.
+Currently, the `unwind-create` does not support the auth capability, this RFC wants to extend the RFC-024 to fully support the auth mechanism.

 ### Examples